oconnor663/jacko.io/posts/object_soup.md

 alice.add_friend(&bob);
 bob.add_friend(&alice);
 ```
-We'll get a compiler error where we try to modify Bob:
+We'll get a compiler error when we try to modify Bob:

 ```
 error[E0502]: cannot borrow `bob` as mutable because it is also borrowed